-360. Guests - Introduction and announcement - Limitations.
+361. Guests - Introduction and announcement - Limitations.

-- Introduction of guests in the Senate is limited to those individuals called on to address the Senate, individuals of statewide, national, or international prominence, and others in the discretion of the presiding officer.
+- 1. Introduction of guests in the Senate is limited to those individuals called on to address the Senate, individuals of statewide, national, or international prominence, and others in the discretion of the presiding officer.
 The presence of other guests in groups may be announced daily on the electronic message boards. - 2.
 No member may have more than one guest on the floor during any period guests are restricted under Senate Rule 205.
 No member may have more than one guest in the morning on the floor during a session and one guest in the afternoon on the floor during a session.
 The guest must be seated with the member at the time the session convenes and may not leave the floor during debate.
-No guest may be seated with the member after that member's original guest for that session leaves the floor. - 3.
-For the purposes of this rule, the floor of the Senate is all of the first floor of the Senate chamber in front of the railing.
+No guest may be seated with the member after that member's original guest for that session leaves the floor. - For the purposes of this rule, the floor of the Senate is all of the first floor of the Senate chamber in front of the railing. - 362.
+Telephones and pagers.
+A wireless telephone or pager may not be used in the Senate chamber during a floor session or in a Senate committee room during a committee meeting in that room.